Decision Table Testing: How Companies Can Save Bug Fixing Costs?

 Table of Contents

-Whether you’re dealing with intricate business rules, automated workflows, or software requiring multiple user inputs, decision table testing brings clarity and structure to the process.
+This technique is particularly useful for complex business rules, automated workflows, or systems with multiple user inputs.
+It provides clarity and structure to the testing process.

 Decision table testing is a black-box testing technique that helps to model and evaluate system behavior based on various input conditions and their corresponding actions.
 The technique uses a structured table format to represent all possible combinations of inputs and the expected system outputs or actions.
 This makes it easier to test complex systems with multiple variables.